RiverMckegney/lab-5-mckegneyr/lab-5-student-mckegneyr.md

----
-title: "STAT210 Spring 2025: Lab 5 Student Evals"
+# STAT210 Spring 2025: Lab 5 Student Evals
-author: "River Mckegney"
-markdown:
-   wrap: 72
-format: md
-execute:
-  echo: true
----
+River Mckegney

 In this lab, we will be using the `dplyr` package to explore student evaluations of teaching data.